 - MIT High Deductible Health Plan members are covered throughout the PPO nationwide Blue Cross Blue Shield network.
 No referrals are necessary.
 You will pay for services in full until you meet your annual deductible.
 After that, you’ll pay 10 percent coinsurance for services not provided at MIT Medical.

 Finding Blue Cross Blue Shield (BCBS) providers

-- In this country: Members of all three plans can find a BCBS-participating healthcare provider in the United States by going to the Blue Cross Blue Shield Doctor and Hospital Finder and choosing “BlueCard Traditional” from the pull-down menu.
+- In this country: Members of all three plans can find a BCBS-participating healthcare provider in the United States by going to the Blue Cross Blue Shield Doctor and Hospital Finder, entering your location, entering the first three letters of the identification code on your insurance card, and searching by provider specialty or name.
 Or just call 1-800-810-BLUE (2583).